General

 Support

 No, students need to be able to handle an unstructured environment without staff for periods of time on both weekdays and/or weekends.
-In addition to scheduled support sessions, our office provides problem-solving support via phone, available to students for emergency situations.

 The ICS office supports students to create a College Support Plan which is part Academic plan of study and part support plan.
 The student begins with identifying natural resources first.
 The goal is for students to learn to utilize natural resources on campus and in the community before additional layers of support are added.
 Once the natural resources are in place, if students need additional resources, the office works with the student to engage with support staff, provided through our office by interns, graduate assistants, and partnerships with other campus and community partners.
 Lastly, if students still need further support, the ICS office will work with students and families to find a third-party provider who can (generally at a financial cost) provide additional layers of support.